sybrew/the-seo-framework/readme.txt

 * The canonical URL is now tracked in real-time when editing any page or term.
 * You can now block AI trainers and SEO analysis crawlers from using your content.
 * We added a warning for image types that aren't compatible with most social platforms.
-* You can now set a Canonical and Redirect URL for the homepage.
+* You can now set a canonical and redirect URL for the homepage.

 **Profound**